nissy-dev/swc-plugin-react-native-web/README.md

 ## Caution

-I think the babel-plugin-react-native-web (also, this plugin) is not necessary in many cases in the term of tree shaking.
-(See https://github.com/necolas/react-native-web/discussions/2217 )
+I think the babel-plugin-react-native-web (also, this plugin) is not necessary in many cases in the term of tree shaking or minimizing bundle size.
+(See https://github.com/necolas/react-native-web/discussions/2217)

-Before using this plugin, please consider [the package aliasing](https://necolas.github.io/react-native-web/docs/setup/#package-aliasing) written in official docs.
+Before using this plugin, please consider about [the package aliasing](https://necolas.github.io/react-native-web/docs/setup/#package-aliasing).

 ## Installation